gardncl/elements-of-programming-interviews-solutions/README.md

 This repository contains my solutions for the problems from [Elements Of Programming Interviews] by Adnan Aziz, Tsung-Hsien Lee, and Amit Prakash.

+If you want write your own solutions go check out my [other repository] that has only method stubs and test cases.

+## Chapter Completion Checklist:

 - [ ] Chapter 5: Primitives
 - [ ] Chapter 6: Arrays
 - [ ] Chapter 7: Strings